microsoft/NimbusML/CONTRIBUTING.md

 # Welcome!

 If you are here, it means you are interested in helping us out.
 A hearty welcome and thank you!
-There are many ways you can contribute to the NimbusML project:
+While this is an experimental project, we will make our best effort to respond to feedback and issues.
+If you would like to join the effort, here are ways you can contribute to the NimbusML project:

 * Offer PRs to fix bugs or implement new features.
 * Give us feedback and bug reports regarding the software or the documentation.